tookig/ScoreboardLiveApiExample/README.md

 ---

 # Changelog

+#### 2022-10-14
+* Add tag to match objects.
+The tag must be a 64 character string to identify the match.

 #### 2020-06-16
 * Now using *System.Text.Json* instead of *Newtonsoft.Json* for response parsing.
 * API method *api/match/create_onthefly_match* renamed *api/match/create_match*